DrylandEcology/rMultivariateMatching/README.md

 simulation sites were selected using `kpoints`.

--   For interpolating simulation output from sites selected using `kpoints`, please refer to the ‘Matching and interpolation with kpoints’ vignette.
+-   For interpolating simulation output from sites selected using `kpoints`, please refer to the *Matching and interpolation with kpoints* vignette.

--   For interpolating simulation output from sites that were not selected using `kpoints`, please refer to the ‘Matching and interpolation without kpoints’ vignette.
+-   For interpolating simulation output from sites that were not selected using `kpoints`, please refer to the *Matching and interpolation without kpoints* vignette.

--   For interpolating simulation output using a two-step matching process (as described in *Renne et al.*) using sites that were not selected using `kpoints`, please refer to the ‘Two-step matching and interpolation without kpoints’ vignette.
+-   For interpolating simulation output using a two-step matching process (as described in *Renne et al.*) using sites that were not selected using `kpoints`, please refer to the *Two-step matching and interpolation without kpoints* vignette.

 *Interpolation of DryPROP for the state of Wyoming.
-DryPROP refers to the proportion of days that all layers in an ecologically relevant portion of the soil are dry when soil temperature at 50 cm &gt;5 degrees Celsius.
+DryPROP refers to the proportion of days that all layers in an ecologically relevant portion of the soil are dry when soil temperature at 50 cm is &gt;5 degrees Celsius.
 Simulation output data used in the interpolation are from Bradford et al. (2019).*

 <img src="./man/figures/README-interpolatedoutput_dryprop.png" width="50%">